 - Dental implants are the only restorative method that stimulates your natural bone under the missing tooth.

-The results of dental implantation also highly depend on the skill and qualification of the implant dentist who does it, so make sure you do your research before undergoing the procedure.
+The results of dental implantation are highly dependent on the skill and qualification of the implant dentist who does it, so make sure you do your research before undergoing the procedure.

 Dental implants have been studied and tested for many years, proving their safety and compatibility with the human body.

 The major qualifier for dental implants is having enough healthy bone.
-When you lose your teeth, the bone is no longer stimulated and it shrinks.
+When you lose your teeth, the bone is no longer stimulated, leading to deterioration of the jaw bone.
 In order to permanently restore the teeth there must be enough bone for dental implants or bone must be replaced with supplemental materials.
+But what happens if you do not have enough bone?

 The Solution: Bone Grafting